vinaygoel/ars-workshop/README.md

 ##### Set Exercise-0 enviroment variables #####

 This step defines the directory paths to which Hadoop and other tools/scripts will be downloaded.
 Future scripts depend on these settings, so users are advised to update them or know how to access the default location.
-The default location is pseudo-mode/ sub-directory.
+The default location is the "pseudo-mode/" sub-directory.

 You can update the paths in the setup-exercise-0-env.sh file by opening it in a text editor and defining a new path.
 For instance, the default first value is: